okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 ## Update the application to use Universal Directory

-Now the users have been mirrored in Universal Directory, you can reconfigure the application to use Universal Directory as its identity provider.
+Now the users have been mirrored in Universal Directory, you can reconfigure the application to use Universal Directory as its Identity Provider.

 1. In the `okta-reference-coexistence-db-example` directory, stop the current running containers with <kbd>Ctrl</kbd> + <kbd>C</kbd>.